By Terry Trucco

 The colorful cookies hanging from the branches of Le Parker Meridien‘s tree look so yummy a large sign warns viewers they’re inedible.

-Long before twitter, a gigantic cage of tweeting birds was the lobby centerpiece at the Barclay.
+Long before twitter, a gigantic cage of tweeting birds was the lobby centerpiece at The Intercontinental New York Barclay.
 The cage — and birds — are long gone, but the Barclay’s majestic tree celebrates with ornaments shaped like cages and birds.

 To all those boutique hotels too cool to put up holiday decorations, we say check out the W New York.
 In addition to this contemporary take on the tree, the lobby boasts red and green flowers and stylized stars, and looks terrific.